rehierl/node-tree-outliner/about-about.md

 **TODO** -

-If a node is associated with a section, then all child nodes of that node are also (indirectly) associated with that section.
+If a node is associated with a section, then all of its child nodes are also (indirectly) associated with that section.

 **TODO** -

 Nodes must be associated with a section while they are being entered.
 Explain why!

+**TODO** -
+Almost a Parker Square - dishonesty

+**TODO** -
+The stack of open sections -
+in the section tree -
+a path to the current section

 <!-- ======================================================================= -->
 ## Active/Passive nodes